Civil and Environmental Engineering

 Principles of ground water hydraulics, well characteristics, aquifers, and use of numerical methods to solve ground water flow problems.
 Prerequisite: CE 160.

 Virtual work, energy theorems, analysis of structures by the displacement method and the finite element method, non-linear structural analysis.
 Prerequisite: CE 170.

 CE 272.
 Structural Dynamics.
 3 Credits.

 Vibrations, matrices, earthquake engineering, stability and wave propagation.
-Prerequisites: Senior/Graduate standing in engineering or physical sciences, or Instructor permission.
+Prerequisites: Minimum Senior standing in Engineering or Physical Sciences, or Instructor permission.
 Cross-listed with: ME 270.